austinbillings/arkade/README.md

 ## Installation / setup
 Arkade assumes you're writing ES6 code in the ES6-module style.
-No transpilation compilation of the source code is necessary.
+No transpilation or compilation of the source code is necessary, besides whatever methods you're already using to build your app.

 Arkade requires a sibling dependency `react` of at least version 16.0.